Product Marketing ManagerAbbi Minessale

-We’ve all been there before.
-We have all experienced the horrors of a bad Interactive Voice Response (IVR).
+We've all experienced the horrors of a bad Interactive Voice Response (IVR) system.
 You call the pharmacy with the intent of talking to a pharmacist.
 But to your absolute terror, you end up chatting with a robot.
-You called to ask a human person a question about your medication but the robot will not stop asking you for your prescription number.
+You called to ask a human person a question about your medication, but the robot will not stop asking you for your prescription number.

 “Representative!”
 You say, with hope.

 “You want to refill a prescription?”
 The robot callously says to you,

 “No!
 Let me talk to a real human!”
 You plead as the IVR gets confused and hangs up on you.